rameau-fr/rameau-fr.github.io/about.md

 <br>

 News:
+* I am glad to announce that I will be teaching at the [ANAIS 2023](https://nepalschool.naamii.com.np/) Summer School (Nepal)
+* Our work on surrounding-images to local HD-map estimation has been accepted to a CVPR-W 2023 [Vision-Centric Autonomous Driving (VCAD)](https://vcad.site/#/)
+* Our paper on single image camera calibration has been accepted to [TPAMI](https://lvsn.github.io/deepcalib/)
+* I am honored to join SUNY Korea (CS department) as an assistant Professor
 * I am serving as a guest editor for MDPI Sensors on the topic of ["Multi-Sensor and Multi-Modal Place Localization"](https://www.mdpi.com/journal/sensors/special_issues/SWV4V826AE)
 * One accepted paper to ECCV 2022
 * One IJCV in collaboration with Seokju Lee (Kentech)